 An airport with three 5,000-foot runways is located at Sturgis.
 Major transportation routes are U.S. Highway 60, State Highways 56, 141, and 109.

-Our gorgeous county, set in the serene countryside, along with fairs, festivals, and rallies, offers beautiful parks, recreation areas, golf courses, lakes, a Civil War museum, and nature preserve.
+Our gorgeous county, set in the serene countryside, along with fairs, festivals, and rallies, offers beautiful parks, recreation areas, golf courses, lakes, and nature preserve.
 Union County is also home to the Corn Festival, James D. Veatch Camp Breckinridge Museum and Arts Center, Earle C. Clements Job Corp Academy, Little Sturgis Rally, and the Dr. John A. Arnold Arena and Convention Center.